andreafra/MathMD/README.md

 - Integrated CSS with high readability ✔︎
 - Ebook friendly ✔︎
 - SVG or MathML for your expressions ✔︎
-- Expression reference (to be added) ✘
+- Expression reference ✘
-- Figure captioning (to be added) ✘
+- Figure captioning ✘